When the official history of the setting is overwritten by the ones in power and their Propaganda Machine.

 Crops up in the Once Upon a Time episode "Tallahassee".
 Captain Hook tells the Human-Giant wars as a war against brutal giants who came down to pillage the land and kill humans.
 Humans drove them back up the beanstalk, and killed all but one, the most vicious of them all.
 The last surviving giant claims humans started the war and slaughtered giants for no real reason, but since they won got to paint history how they wanted.The giant was telling the truth.
 Humans started the war for the giant's gold and magic beans, and gleefully slaughtered them.

-Babylon 5: After conquering the Narns a second time, the Centauri lay the blame for the conflict squarely on their shoulders.
+Babylon 5: After conquering the Narns a second time, the Centauri lay the blame for the conflict squarely on their shoulders, to the point of placing every member of the Narn ruling council on trial for war crimes.
 Then again, the two powers have been taking stabs at each other ever since the Narns overthrew the Centauri the first time (including the Narns secretly selling Centauri weapons to humans during the Earth-Minbari War).
 And the Centauri are still not willing to acknowledge that the first time even happened either.
 They keep claiming that they landed peacefully on Narn and uplifted the primitives.
 Given that G'Kar's father was hung in the dessert by his thumbs until he died of dehydration, it's highly unlikely to have been the case.

 Defied however, by Agron who swears that it is ultimately Spartacus who history will see as the hero.